The site remediation and building process will be challenging for the community, and we will do our best to keep information available. Truck traffic

 Final consideration for approval of the Level III NBB project is performed by Asheville City Council.
 City Council will receive a presentation by staff that will summarize the overall project and review process.
 This presentation is accompanied by a detailed staff report that outlines the background and context for the project as well as the staff’s professional recommendation.
 The staff report and presentation will also relay comments and recommendations gathered from the other public bodies.
 NBB’s project team will also have the opportunity to provide a presentation highlighting the project’s design elements and the team’s response to site constraints and assets.

 While final decisions have yet to be made, here are some of the things we're researching.
-Remember, we're likely not going to be able to accomplish them all at first.
+Remember, we're likely not going to be able to accomplish them all immediately, but will over time.

 Throughout New Belgium's East Coast site search process, we focused on brownfield sites--previously developed areas in need of clean up.
 Why?
 To prevent taking agricultural land out of production or eliminating natural habitat, to lovingly bring what was once a source of jobs and industry back into productive use, and to find a location near other amenities, increasing density and walkability.

-We are working with the North Carolina Department of Environment and Natural Resources (DNER) to determine what mitigation we need to do at the site in order to make it safe for our intended use.
+We are working with the North Carolina Department of Environment and Natural Resources (NC DENR) on site mitigation to make it safe for our intended use.

 In Asheville, we are planning on selling our spent grain, at market rate, to local farmers to be used as animal feed.
 So far, we have had conversations with several small and mid-sized farmers, the Buncombe County Agricultural Advisory Board, the Center for Environmental Farming Systems and the Appalachian Sustainable Agriculture Project.
 From these conversations, we are currently researching the following three options for spent grain disposal in Asheville.